Jamie Power – 'It was tough trying to shield my four children from the madness of treatment and stay on an even keel.'

 Thankfully Jamie is doing well now and notes how his cancer diagnosis has changed him ‘for the better’.

 “Once you get through something like that you will be more resilient.
 I no longer sweat the small stuff, I’m not perfect and still have disagreements but I definitely tend to move past things quickly.”

 Looking back on his illness he recalls the incredible care from his medical team, but also the vast support shown to him from friends, family and colleagues.

 “The support shown by other people during the treatment made it bearable.
 People came out of the woodwork to help.
 It was extraordinary really.”

 Jamie attributes his recovery to looking after both his mental and physical health.

 “Getting over the whole thing psychologically was dependant on starting to slowly move.
 I started walking with Twix the dog, then running a few hundred yards and kept challenging myself.
-I'm up to a brisk enough half marathon now and recently ran my first sub 20 minute 5km since I was a young lad.
-I’m also glad to be back playing rugby with St Mary’s team and the lads have been a massive support to me there too.
+I have run a few marathons now including for the Irish Cancer Society and have run a good few sub 20 minute 5kms which are the first since I was a young lad.
+I still go to the rugby club though my playing days are probably behind me.
+Being old did that, not cancer!"

 Getting moving and staying moving was desperately hard but has paid Warren Buffett sized dividends.
 So people and a German Pointer dog will sort you right out.

 Find further advice and information on prostate cancer at https://www.cancer.ie/cancer-information-and-support/cancer-types/mouth…, or contact our Freephone Support Line on 1800 200 700 or SupportLine@IrishCancer.ie